1978 massacre at Multan Colony Textile Mills: Massacre

-On 2 January 1978, the daughter of mill owner Shaikh was getting married.
+On 2 January 1978, the daughter of mill owner Sheikh was getting married.
 The dowry of the bride was ten times higher than the bonus owed to the workers.
 Zia-ul-Haq was invited to attend.
 A rumor spread that strikers were going to attack the wedding ceremony.
 Zia-ul-Haq ordered the state paramilitary force to shoot workers and crush their movement.
 A participant of this struggle, Lal Khan, recounted the incident in his book: The paramilitaries started firing directly at the workers who were gathering for a peaceful gate meeting.
 In a scene of indescribable horror workers screamed and stampeded over the bloodstained corpses of their workmates, crushing many others as they desperately tried to evade the carnage.
 Blood was everywhere, streaming from the bodies of the workers whose only crime was to ask for their basic rights.
 The firing continued uninterrupted for three hours.
 By six-o'clock in the evening, when darkness had set in, the state forces had 'conquered' the textile mill workers.
 In the factory compound and lawns the state forces had prevented the bodies of the injured from being taken to hospital.
 Those who tried to pick them up were hampered by the police.
 Dozens had died on the spot.
 Several injured had died due to excessive loss of blood because they were prevented from being rushed for medical treatment.
 In the darkness of the night the state forces, without differentiating between the dead and the injured, brought up trucks and threw the bodies into them.
 Some were thrown in the huge factory gutter, while others were buried without coffins in the nearby village of Bagasher.
 In spite of the terror of this ruthless state, hundreds of workers and students (including the author) kept on taking the injured to the hospitals and tried to save the lives of as many workers as possible.
 Later on an effort was made to remove the bodies of the workers from the gutter and place them elsewhere, in order to arrange for their proper burial with their comrades and relatives present.

 While official and press reports stated that some 13 to 22 people were killed, unofficial estimates put the total number as high as 150–200.
 Similarly, the Workers Action Committee estimated 133 killed and more than 400 injured.